cyberbotics/webots-doc/automobile/road-segments.md

 need the sidewalk).
 - `rightBorder`: Defines whether the road should have a right sidewalk.
 - `leftBorder`: Defines whether the road should have a left sidewalk.
+- `rightFence`: Defines whether a fence should be added along the right road.
+- `leftFence`: Defines whether a fence should be added along the left road.
 - `bottom`: Defines whether the road bottom should be displayed (useful in case of bridge).
 - `rightSide`: This field is used for the texture mapping.
 It defines whether the side